verlok/inp-workshop/guide/15-what-worked.md

-# What worked, what did not?
+# What worked, and what did not?

 Trick: `requestAnimationFrame` + `setTimeout`, a simple polyfill for `requestPostAnimationFrame`.